aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-08/lesson-02.md

 ## Assignment

 Create a sketch that uses sliders, buttons and other DOM elements to control colors and other variables in your sketch.
-Place the elements on top of the canvas so that it works well inside Open Processing.
+Place the elements on top of the canvas and use `createCanvas(windowWidth, windowHeight);` so that it works well inside Open Processing.

 [Post it to our Open Processing class.](https://openprocessing.org/class/80657)